eswar2001/Mass-whatsapp-msg-sender/README.md

-    step-4:Type the message in the 'message.txt' file step-5:Type the phone numbers in the 'numbers.csv' each number should start with country code without '+' step-6:each number should be in seperate line without comas or colon's step-7:then run python whatsapp.py
+    step-4:Type the message in the 'message.txt' file step-5:Type the phone numbers in the 'numbers.csv' each number should start with country code without '+' step-6:each number should be in seperate line without comas or colon's step-7:then run the below command in the terminal or cmd. python whatsapp.py
-    step-8:as soon as the browser loads the whatsapp desktop webpage scan the qr with your mobile step-9:now time to relax
+    step-8:as soon as the browser loads the whatsapp desktop webpage, scan the qr with your mobile step-9:now time to relax
  :relieved:

 ### NOTE: For contacts:
 Do enter your country code then contact number.
 >Use: 919999999999
 >
 >Don't Use: +919999999999

+<a href="https://www.wikihow.tech/Scan-a-QR-Code-on-WhatsApp" target="__blank"> For scanning qr to get whatsapp web using ios or android devices</a>

 ![how to put numbers in the csv file](https://github.com/eswar2001/Mass-whatsapp-msg-sender/blob/master/images/numberslist.jpg)